ilios/user-guide/learner-groups/README.md

 ![view details](../images/learner_group_README/view_details.png)

-The Learner Group called "Anesthesia Simulator Group 03" has been selected as shown by the purple arrowed instructions above.
-The 9 members of the groups are listed in read-only mode.
-To maintain "Anesthesia Simulator Groups 03" and allowing the removal or addition of Learners from this (and the other) sub-groups underneath "Anesthesia Simulator Group", click "Manage".
+The Learner Group called "Anesthesia Sub 3" has been selected and accessed as shown above.
+The members of the subgroup are listed in read-only mode.
+To maintain "Anesthesia Sub 3" and allowing the removal or addition of Learners from this (and the other) sub-groups underneath "Anesthesia Simulator Group", click "Manage" as shown below.

 ![manage learner group](../images/learner_group_README/manage_learner_group.png)